Estimating Optimal Infinite Horizon Dynamic Treatment Regimes via pT-Learning: Methodology

-The proximal Bellman operator \eqref{sparsemax} does not involve the $\textit{max}$ operator and being differentiable everywhere, and the degree of smoothness is determined by the magnitude of $\lambda$ according to Proposition S.1.
+The proximal Bellman operator is differentiable everywhere only except for few splitting points where the support set $\mathcal{K}(s)$ changes, and the degree of smoothness is determined by the magnitude of $\lambda$ according to Proposition S.1.
 We visualize this property in Figure \ref{fig:proxmax} under a binary action setting.
 As $\lambda$ increases, the proximal Bellman operator $\mathcal{B}_{\lambda}$ becomes a more smooth approximation of $ \mathcal{B}$ but the approximation bias increases accordingly, indicating that the parameter $\lambda$ controls the bias and smoothness trade-off.